 A Goal Master List is an important way to keep your goals visual and visible.
 I’ve created some different versions to choose from.
-Metrics can be tracked with the goal charts below, a Seinfeld chart, habit tracker, or other methods.

 The Goal Chart at Goal Worksheet includes actions and targets.

-Example daily goal: I will drink eight glasses of water every day.
+- daily: I will drink eight glasses of water every day.

-Example weekly goal: I will increase time with family by spending at least 30 minutes each week one-on-one with each person doing an activity of their choice.
+- weekly: I will increase time with family by spending at least 30 minutes each week one-on-one with each person doing an activity of their choice.

-Example monthly/yearly goal: I will save $1200/year by making a $100 deposit in my savings account every month and track with a chart to reach the target date of twelve months from today.
+- monthly/yearly: I will save $1200/year by making a $100 deposit in my savings account every month and track with a chart to reach the target date of twelve months from today.

 Is it a resolution, a habit, or a goal?